 0) resistor.
 The method writes these values to the imp’s configuration page.
 If the registered pin’s state doesn’t match the recorded polarity at start-up then fast-boot mode is disabled for the current start-up sequence.

-This provides a way to rescue a device from a state where errors in code — for example, an infinite loop, or an immediate sleep — has been deployed by mistake.
-Customers can instruct end-users to press the reset button and power up the device (and connect it to a network if it does not already have valid credentials).
-This ensures updated application code will be downloaded.
+This provides a means to rescue a device from a state where errors in code — for example, an infinite loop, or an immediate sleep — have been deployed by mistake.
+Customers can instruct end-users to press the rescue button and power up the device to allow updated application code to be downloaded.

 The rescue pin configuration, if set, will not cleared by imp.clearconfiguration(), but the rescue pin configuration can be disabled by passing

-You should call imp.setrescuepin() only in your factory firmware.
+You should call imp.setrescuepin() only in your DUT factory firmware.
 It will throw an exception if called in application firmware.

 The following functions will not operate in their own right, but are intended to by used in conjunction with our standard factory firmware.
 Add the first function to that code, and replace the existing blessDeviceUnderTest() function with the one included below.